Wessex Regionalists: Ideology

-The party has been described as ethnoterritorial, though an earlier study of regionalist and nationalist parties in Britain reached the opposite conclusion, saying that "For regionalism, the legitimacy of the state as a whole is not usually in question; the challenge is to its territorial organisation.
+One source labels the Wessex Regionalists, alongside other pro-devolution parties, as "ethnoterritorial," though an earlier study of regionalist and nationalist parties in Britain reached the opposite conclusion, saying that "For regionalism, the legitimacy of the state as a whole is not usually in question; the challenge is to its territorial organisation.
 This is in contrast to ethnic nationalism (for example, that advocated for Wales), which suggests that the state is not legitimate because it contains different nations."
 Its platform is based on the creation of a devolved assembly for the region it defines as Wessex.
 The party defines the counties of Berkshire, Devon, Dorset, Gloucestershire, Hampshire, the Isle of Wight, Oxfordshire, Somerset, and Wiltshire as being part of Wessex.
-Whilst this roughly corresponds to the South West Region, it also includes the Western counties of the South East Region, and excludes Cornwall, which it describes as being "the last of the Celtic areas to be incorporated into Wessex", and retaining its own identity, as well as a nationalist party, Mebyon Kernow.
+Whilst this roughly corresponds to the South West Region, it also includes the Western counties of the South East Region, and excludes Cornwall, which it describes as being "the last of the Celtic areas to be brought under Wessex rule, retain[ing] a more distinct character" as well as "its own devolutionary party," Mebyon Kernow.
 The assembly has variously been described as having a rotating location in the style of the Anglo-Saxon Witenagemot and as being based in Winchester, which had been the capital of the ancient kingdom of Wessex.
 The assembly would take power from Parliament in Westminster rather than from local authorities.

-In light of UK government recognition of the Cornish people as a national minority under a European treaty, the party called for greater protection of local produce and what it described as the "Wessex dialect".
+In light of UK government recognition of the Cornish people as a national minority under a European treaty, in 2014 the party called for greater protection of local produce and what it described as the "Wessex dialect".
 The party believes that the Wessex region has a distinct cultural identity, which it seeks to promote.
 It defines this culture as including morris dancing, cider, and the works of various local writers.
-The party was described in The Guardian as having a "nostalgia for pre–industrial revolution England".
+The party was described in 2010 by The Guardian as having a "nostalgia for pre–industrial revolution England".

-In 2010, party leader Colin Bex advocated a 100% tax rate on the top 10% of earners, with the revenue passed to parish councils.
+The party has expressed skepticism towards upcoming structural changes to local government in England, arguing that devolved regional governance could better relieve local authorities of pressures caused by "problems of a larger scale" such as adult social care.

+A 2018 survey found that when prompted with a text emphasising shared DNA, history, and linguistic features, as well as which focused on political concerns of a regional scale, people from the South West of England were more likely to express support for the Wessex Regionalists.